Dorothy Stickney: Career

+On September 22, 1958, Stickney debuted A Lovely Light at the Barter Theatre in Abingdon, Virginia.
+The one-woman show used content from poems and letters of Edna St. Vincent Millay with the dramatization by Stickney and Lindsay as the director.
+She went on to present the program in London and across the United States.
+She continued to present the program until at least as late as July 1977, when she did so at the White Barn Theatre in Norwalk, Connecticut.
+She performed a condensed version of the show on WNEW-TV's Festival of Performing Arts on April 17, 1962.
+A review of that broadcast in The New York Times said, "Out of a literary personality, Miss Stickney has created a living one."
+Barbara Delatiner, in a review in Newsday, wrote that Stickney's portrayal of Millay "was simply superb".
+She added, "She is not Dorothy Stickney, actress, but Edna St. Vincent Millay, poet, in all her many moods ..."
+When she did A Lovely Light at the Mayfair Theater in January 1964, a different critic wrote in The New York Times that Stickney's talents had not diminished: "... she is in top form re-creating the moods, the heartaches and the triumphs of one of this century's most lyrical poets".

 In 1961, she was the second inductee of the North Dakota Roughrider Award.
 On November 16, 1966, Stickney appeared on ABC's Stage 67 anthology program in Stephen Sondheim's macabre television musical "Evening Primrose" as Mrs. Monday, the leader of the mannequins who come to life every evening in a department store.
 One of her later stage roles was as Berthe in the original Broadway run of Pippin from 1972 to 1977.
 She took over the role in 1973 from Irene Ryan, who died during the run.
+The show was her first musical.
 She created the role of Emily Baldwin, one of the Baldwin sisters, in the television film The Homecoming : A Christmas Story, which was the pilot for The Waltons.

-In 1979, Stickney published Openings and Closings, a memoir that chronicled her long career as well as her secret battle with stage fright.
+In 1979, Doubleday published Stickney's book, Openings and Closings, a memoir that chronicled her long career as well as her secret battle with stage fright.

 Starting in 1935, Stickney and Howard maintained a weekend and vacation home – a farmstead built in 1745 – in the Stanton section of Readington Township, New Jersey; the township purchased it from then-centenarian Stickney, for preservation, in 1997.

+Recognition

+Bowdoin College presented honorary degrees to Stickney and Lindsay in 1951.

+In 1968 Stickney received the Mary MacArthur Memorial Award from the March of Dimes with the award also going posthumously to Lindsay.
+The annual award recognized significant activities on behalf of civic and humanitarian causes in addition to distinguished contributions to the American theater.

+On October 20, 1976, Dickinson State University named an auditorium on its campus Dorothy Stickney Auditorium.
+A plaque that hangs with her portrait in the auditorium describes her as "... a loyal friend and benefactress of Dickinson State University".